LiskHQ/lisk-docs/docs/building-on-lisk/deploying-a-smart-contract.md

 ### Node v18+

-This guide requires you have Node version 18+ installed.
+This guide requires you to have Node version 18+ installed.

 - Download [Node v18+](https://nodejs.org/en/download/)